Remembering the life of Thomas Pfaff 1933 - 2019

 Thomas L. Pfaff

 Funeral services will be at 11 a.m.
 Thursday, Dec.
 12, at Christ Ev.
 Lutheran Church, Burr Oak.
 Pastor John Werner will officiate.
 Burial will follow in the Melrose Cemetery with military honors by the American Legion Post 439 of Melrose.
 A visitation will be from 4 p.m. until 6 p.m.
-Wednesday at the Jandt-Fredrickson Funeral Home, Jostad Chapel, 121 N. Youlon St., West Salem and from 10 a.m. until the time of service Thursday at the church.
+Wednesday at the Jandt-Fredrickson Funeral Home, Jostad Chapel, 121 N. Youlon St., West Salem, and from 10 a.m. until the time of service Thursday at the church.
 In lieu of flowers, the family prefers memorials.
-Online condolences may be sent at www.jandtfredrickson.com.

 Funeral services will be at 11 a.m.
 Thursday, Dec.
 12, at Christ Ev.
 Lutheran Church, Burr Oak.
 Pastor John Werner will officiate.
 Burial will follow in the Melrose Cemetery with military honors by the American Legion Post 439 of Melrose.
 A visitation will be from 4 p.m. until 6 p.m.
-Wednesday at the Jandt-Fredrickson Funeral Home, Jostad Chapel, 121 N. Youlon St., West Salem and from 10 a.m. until the time of service Thursday at the church.
+Wednesday at the Jandt-Fredrickson Funeral Home, Jostad Chapel, 121 N. Youlon St., West Salem, and from 10 a.m. until the time of service Thursday at the church.
 In lieu of flowers, the family prefers memorials.
-Online condolences may be sent at www.jandtfredrickson.com.

 Send flowersSend flowers